jakedgrant/TokCleaner/MARKETING_PLAN.md

   - Be transparent about pricing

 - r/ios (1.9M members)
-  - Title: "New Safari extension: TokCleaner removes TikTok URL trackers"
+  - Title: "New Safari extension: Paramless removes TikTok URL trackers"
   - Focus on functionality and ease of use

 - r/apple (4.8M members)